 V523.6 cm3V \approx 523.6\ \text{cm}^3

-This example is useful because many problems give the diameter instead of the radius.
+This run is worth practicing because many problems hand you the diameter rather than the radius.

-2. Squaring the radius instead of cubing it.
+• Cube the radius: squaring it instead of cubing it.

-3. Mixing up volume and surface area.
-Surface area of a sphere is 4πr24\pi r^2, which is a different formula.
+• Apply the formula: mixing up volume and surface area, since surface area of a sphere is 4πr24\pi r^2, a different formula entirely.

-Try your own version with a sphere of radius 44 m.
-Find the exact volume first, then a decimal approximation.
-After that, change only the radius to 88 m and compare the two results to see how strongly the r3r^3 term affects volume.
+Take a sphere of radius 44 m and work the five steps for the exact volume, then a decimal.
+Now change only the radius to 88 m and run them again.
+Comparing the two results shows directly how strongly the r3r^3 term drives volume.

 Need help with a problem?